mcmire/personal-content--writings/posts/ai-fact-or-fiction/Quotes.md

 > However successful a model might be in generating something good *once*, it will also often generate something bad, or it’ll generate the right thing but in an inefficient and over-verbose fashion.
 You do not know what you’re going to get each time, and hallucinations multiply with the complexity of the thing you’re asking for, or whether a task contains multiple steps (which is a fatal blow to the idea of “agents”) _\[sic]_ …
 >
 > [^zitron-case-against-ai]

+> What, exactly, is the "essential" experience of generative AI?
+What *essential* experience are we going to miss if ChatGPT disappears tomorrow? …
+>
+> Uber's "essential" nature is that millions of people use it in place of regular taxis, and it effectively replaced [decrepit, exploitative systems like the yellow cab medallions in New York](https://www.nytimes.com/2019/12/23/nyregion/nyc-taxi-suicides.html?ref=wheresyoured.at) with its own [tech-enabled exploitation system](https://www.hrw.org/report/2025/05/12/the-gig-trap/algorithmic-wage-and-labor-exploitation-in-platform-work-in-the-us?ref=wheresyoured.at) that, nevertheless, worked *far better for the user.* …
+>
+> There is no such use case with ChatGPT, or any other generative AI system.
+You cannot point to one use case that is anywhere near as necessary as *cabs in cities,* and indeed the biggest use cases — things like brainstorming and search — are either easily replaced by any other commoditized LLM or *literally already exist with Google Search*.
+>
+> [^zitron-booster]

+> One of the most braindead takes about AI and coding is that "vibe coding" is "allowing anyone to build software."
+While *technically* true, in that one can just type "build me a website" into one of many AI coding environments, this does not mean it is **functional or useful software.**
+>
+> Let's make this **really clear: AI cannot "just handle coding**."
+[Read this excellent piece by Colton Voege](https://colton.dev/blog/curing-your-ai-10x-engineer-imposter-syndrome/?ref=wheresyoured.at), then [read this piece by Nik Suresh](https://ludic.mataroa.blog/blog/contra-ptaceks-terrible-article-on-ai/?ref=wheresyoured.at) ...
+>
+> Also, *show me a vibe coded company.* Not a company where someone who can code has quickly spun up some features, ***a fully-functional, secure, and useful app made entirely by someone who cannot code.***
+>
+> You won't be able to find this as it isn't possible.
+Vibe Coding is a marketing term based on lies, peddled by people who have either a lack of knowledge or morals. ...
+>
+> The reason that nobody is vibe coding an entire company is because software development is not just "put a bunch of code in a pile and hit "go," and oftentimes when you *add something* it *breaks something else.* ...
+>
+> Vibe coders are also **awful** for the already negative margins of most AI coding environments, as every single thing they ask the model to do is imprecise, burning tokens in pursuit of a goal they themselves don't understand.
+"Vibe coding" does not work, it will not work, and pretending otherwise is at best ignorance and at worst supporting a campaign built on *lies.*
+>
+> [^zitron-booster]

+### On the myths of AI's present cost

+> You cannot, at this point, fairly evaluate whether a model is "cheaper" just based on its cost-per-tokens, because reasoning models are **inherently built to use more tokens to create an output.**
+>
+> Reasoning models are also the only way that model developers have been able to improve the efficacy of new models, using something called "test-time compute" to burn extra tokens to complete a task.
+>
+> And in basically anything you're using today, there's gonna be some sort of reasoning model, *especially* if you're coding.
+>
+> [^zitron-booster]

 #### On AI writing code